Itiviti/gradle-dotnet-plugin/README.md

     }

     build {
-        parameters {
-            // Any parameters to be passed to msbuild, for example PackageVersion = project.version
+        // Any build parameter to be passed to msbuild, as /p:key=value, for example maxCpuCount = ""

+        // Default values applied
+        version = project.version
+        packageVersion = project.version
     }

+    nugetPush {
+        // The API key for the server. apiKey = ""
+        // Nuget feed url, default is DefaultPushSource in Nuget config if not set source = ""
     }
 }
 ```